 By Jan Steckel.
 The scene of an Oakland warehouse set for fire, while the musicians play on.

 The rivers, the mountains, the forests Are to which we belong We ever belonged Until they came along With high advanced machinery Trucks laden with artillery State sponsored police thievery To lay claim On all of this Through breaking, distorting laws And other tricks Under the guise of ‘development’ That we are irreverent, so…

-Under his fist he holds the power of history.
+By Emily Ruth Hazel.
 Less than half of all the arms raised were for him.